-Your best bet to protect your home is to apply a clear silane siloxane water repellent that has enough solids in it to help plug the tiny cracks that allows water to enter at the brick / mortar interface.
+Your best bet to protect your home is to apply a clear silane-siloxane water repellent that has enough solids in it to help plug the tiny cracks that allow water to enter at the brick/mortar interface.

 When spraying these products on a brick wall it really helps to have a helper who’s operating a backpack leaf blower.
 This person directs the air flow to the area being sprayed with the sealer.
 The high wind pressure created by the blower forces the water repellent deep into the brick wall to help create a strong barrier against water infiltration.

-If you’re building a new home with brick veneer, then you’ll want to read many of the Technical Notes from the Brick Institute of America.
+If you’re building a new home with brick veneer, then you’ll want to read many of the Technical Notes from the Brick Industry Association.
 These are easy to understand and have great illustrations.
 They show all the places where you need very important flashings to collect the water.

-One of the places flashings are a must are under row-lock brick as you have in the photo you sent.
+Masons often install brick on edge in these locations and the mortar joints point to the sky.
 The sad thing is in many of the brick houses I’ve inspected this flashing is missing.

 Is it Important to Keep a Water Pathway Open?